naninovel/docs/docs/guide/special-effects.md

 ### Standalone Effects

-You can add a custom standalone effect (implemented via a prefab, like the "Rain" and "Snow" built-in effects) by storing the effect prefab in `Resources` folders and using [`@spawn`](/api/#spawn) and [`@despawn`](/api/#despawn) actions to control them via novel scripts.
-For example, given there is a `Resources/FX/Explosion.prefab` asset stored in the project, following actions will spawn and de-spawn (destroy) the prefab on scene:
+You can add a custom standalone effect (implemented via a prefab, like the "Rain" and "Snow" built-in effects) by storing the effect prefab in `Resources` folders and using [`@spawn`](/api/#spawn) and [`@despawn`](/api/#despawn) commands to control them via naninovel scripts.
+For example, given there is a `Resources/FX/Explosion.prefab` asset stored in the project, following commands will spawn and de-spawn (destroy) the prefab on scene:

 ```
 @spawn FX/Explosion